An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 - using separate towels and not sharing baths

 Do not squeeze the pus out of the abscess.
 This can easily spread the bacteria to other areas of your skin.
-If you use tissues to wipe any pus, throw them in the bin straight away to avoid germs spreading.
+If you use tissues to wipe away any pus, throw them in the bin straight away to avoid germs spreading.
 Wash your hands after.